All Episodes

 In 2003, a group of former intelligence professionals formed a group to protest the way intelligence was bent to accuse Iraq of producing weapons of mass destruction.

-Then they went on to say the New York Times columnist at the time, Nicholas Christoph wrote a piece that was sympathetic to this group, quoting those members of that group because he didn't want the war with Saddam Hussein.
+Then they went on to say the New York Times columnist at the time, Nicholas Kristoff, wrote a piece that was sympathetic to this group, quoting those members of that group because he didn't want the war with Saddam Hussein.

-To me, the overwhelming evidence was the dead children and women in the streets in Northern Iraq and the Kurds, where we know he used weapons of mass destruction.
+To me, the overwhelming evidence was the dead children and women in the streets in northern Iraq and the Kurds, where we know he used weapons of mass destruction.

-I never believed that he destroyed them, and I believe in the long lead up, probably a lot of it got sent over to Syria.
+And I believe in the long lead up, probably a lot of it got sent over to Syria.

 I can't prove that, just my own theory.